Friday, March 11, 2016

 About the author

-I have been practicing Reusi Dat Ton on a daily basis for several years now and I am writing this essay based on my own personal experience, as an initiated practitioner of Traditional medicine of Thailand and having been taught by a living Reusi.
-For the last fifteen years I am committed to the preservation, research and teaching of Traditional Medicine of Thailand.
+I have been practicing Reusi Dat Ton on a daily basis for twelve years now and I am writing this essay based on my own personal experience, as an initiated practitioner of Traditional medicine of Thailand and having been taught by a living Reusi.
+For the last twenty five years I am committed to the preservation, research and teaching of Traditional Medicine of Thailand.
 I live and work in Belgrade, Serbia.

 I would like to thank Jessica Dafni for the final edit of this article.